Chrispy977/keepsake.rpg/World-Creation.md

 ## Environment

 This defines the topology of the world as well as the infrastructure.
-It's best to keep things small and contained to keep the Epics in scope but any size is possible.
+It's best to keep things small and contained to keep the Epics in scope.
+However, any size is possible as long as the **WM** can maintain it.

 Environment matters in Keepsake.
 Different positions can mean the difference between failure and success.